The Fairman Rogers Four-in-Hand: Eakins

 G-134.
 Sketch for alternate version (1879), Philadelphia Museum of Art.

 G-320 Black and white replica (1899), Saint Louis Art Museum.

-Eakins probably visited Rogers in Newport that Summer of 1879, and did visit in September, where he may have painted the sketch of Rogers driving his coach through a rocky landscape.
-It is believed that while in Newport that Eakins created wax models of Rogers's horses, their poses based on another set of Muybridge photographs — the "Abe Edgington" Series (1878), showing a trotter pulling a sulky.
+Eakins probably visited Rogers in Newport in the summer of 1879, and did visit in September, when he may have painted the sketch of Rogers driving his coach through a rocky landscape.
+It is believed that while in Newport Eakins created wax models of Rogers's horses with their poses based on another set of Muybridge photographs — the "Abe Edgington" Series (1878), showing a trotter pulling a sulky.
 Eakins painted individual studies of Rogers's horses, possibly both in Newport and Philadelphia.
 A year earlier, he dissected a horse with his Academy students, and may have relied on those anatomical notes.
 In the sketch, the animal's hooves are more tentative than in the finished painting.
 Eakins painted a replica of the sketch that he made into a fan for Mrs. Rogers (private collection).

 Eakins set the finished painting in Philadelphia's Fairmount Park, at a location just north of Memorial Hall.
 He populated the work with more figures and inverted the coach's direction so as to set it at a sharper angle which better showed the horses' hooves.
 The sketch shows Rogers, one passenger and a groom.
-The painting shows Mr. and Mrs. Rogers, four passengers on a bench behind them and two grooms at the rear of the coach.
+The painting shows Mr. and Mrs. Rogers, four passengers on a bench behind them, and two grooms at the rear of the coach.
 Eakins likely made studies of each of the people; two of these studies survive.
 He worked through the fall and winter of 1879 through to the following spring.
 Theodor Siegl conjectures that the landscaped background may have been the last element to be painted, possibly in as late as May 1880.

-Once resolved to show the horses' hooves frozen in motion, Eakins was confronted with the problem of the coach's wheels.
+Once he resolved to show the horses' hooves frozen in motion, Eakins was confronted with the problem of the coach's wheels.
 In the sketch, he blurred the spokes of the wheels, the traditional way for artists to indicate motion, but this conflicted with his intention to show an instantaneous view of the hooves.
 He seems to have gone back and forth about this — artist Joseph Pennell reported that Eakins at first "drew every spoke in the wheels, and the whole affair looked as if it had been instantaneously petrified."
 In the end, Eakins made the same compromise of logic as in the sketch: freezing the horses' hooves, but blurring the spokes of the coach's wheels.

 In 1899, Eakins painted a black and white replica to be photographed as an illustration for Rogers's A Manual of Coaching (1900).